 Exam time can strike fear in most students.
-After completing the pre-licensing program, this is your final hurdle before getting that license you have been working for.
+After finishing the pre-licensing program, you have one last step to get your license.
 Nowadays, technology has made things easier.
 You can get your realtor’s license online without setting foot inside of a physical classroom.

 Sometimes, poor planning can destroy all the hours you have put into preparing for the test.
 In this guide, our focus will be on steps to help you schedule for the TX realtor exams.
 The guide will also include essential tips to help you prepare and ace the exams on your first attempt.